-- Complete and submit a WCC online application at www.wilkescc. edu/new-students/ (complete Option 2 and 3) and choose EMS for Currently Certified Paramedics (AAS) as your program of study. - 2.
+- Complete and submit a WCC online application at www.wilkescc.edu/enroll/ (complete Option 2 and 3) and choose EMS for Currently Certified Paramedics (AAS) as your program of study. - 2.
 High school diploma or recognized equivalent must be completed before entry into the program.
 If applying as a high school senior, submission of a transcript reflecting all high school course work completed at the time of application and the anticipated high school graduation date is required.
-If admitted, a final transcript must be submitted prior to beginning the program that reflects additional coursework completed and the official graduation date.

-- 3. Request official transcripts from all colleges/universities previously attended to be sent to Wilkes Community College Office of Admissions.
+If admitted, a final transcript must be submitted prior to beginning the program that reflects additional coursework completed and the official graduation date. - 3.
+Request official transcripts from all colleges/universities previously attended to be sent to Wilkes Community College Office of Admissions.
 Note: Must have a "C" or higher in all college level coursework in related classes and core courses in the EMS program of study to receive transfer credit.
-Official Transcript A transcript that is received by the Student Services Office in a sealed envelope with the official school seal. - 4.
-Prove college readiness.
-EMS Bridge students must place out or complete transition level courses. - 5.
-Meet with Elisabeth Blevins for advising and registration. - 6.
+Official Transcript A transcript that is received by the Student Services Office in a sealed envelope

+- with the official school seal. - Prove college readiness.
+EMS Bridge students must be eligible to enroll in ENG 111 and MAT 143 without a co-requisite. - Meet with Wendy Nichols for advising and registration. - 6.
 Complete New Student Orientation.

-Additional requirements must be submitted to Elisabeth Blevins in Student Services after submitting your online application:
+Additional requirements must be submitted to Wendy Nichols in Student Services after submitting your online application: